 Financial performance - Robust, resilient, on target

 Amid challenges, SCOR remains strong

 2021 was marked by the continuation of the Covid-19 pandemic, with the emergence of new variants and the prolongation of government policies introduced to prevent the virus from spreading.
 For the fifth year in a row, a high frequency of natural catastrophes was also observed.
 At the same time, the rise of inflation across Europe and the United States increased the pressure on central banks to raise interest rates. -

 €17.6 bn

 gross written premiums

+7.2%

-return on equity
+return on equity net income

+226%

-vear-end 2021 solvency ratio
+year-end 2021 solvency ratio

 €456 m

-net income
+100.6%

 net combined ratio

-n this challenging context, SCOR continued to honor all its commitments to its clients and to demonstrate its shock-absorbing capacity.
-The Group is very well capitalized, with a 226% solvency ratio.
-Profitability has significantly improved, with a net income of EUR 456 million, resulting in a return on equity of 7.2%.
+has significantly improved, with a net income of EUR 456 million, resulting in a return on equity of 7.2%.
 These solid results were achieved against a backdrop of heavy CAT activity (EUR 838 million of claims net of retrocession and before tax) and the ongoing impact of Covid-19 (EUR 575 million net of retrocession and before tax for the Group for 2021 alone).

+The prospect of a more favorable future environment should enable SCOR to successfully pursue the implementan this challenging context, SCOR continued to

+honor all its commitments to its clients and to demonstrate its shock-absorbing capacity.
+The Group is very

+well capitalized, with a 226% solvency ratio.
+Profitability

 The prospect of a more favorable future environment should enable SCOR to successfully pursue the implementation of its "Quantum Leap" strategic plan, extended until December 31, 2022, and to look ahead with new ambitions.
-The Group will continue to build on its global platform and expertise to seize market opportunities by leveraging its strong Tier 1 credentials based on the consistent execution of a clear and proven strategy, a recognized lead position in the market with a high-quality franchise, a very strong financial profile, and established technical expertise. ⊗
+The Group will continue to build on its global platform and expertise to seize market opportunities by leveraging its strong Tier 1 credentials based on the consistent execution of a clear and proven strategy, a recognized lead position in the market with a high-quality franchise, a very strong financial profile, and established technical expertise.

-Standard & Poor's AA- / negative outlook
+Standard &amp; Poor's AA- / negative outlook

-Moody's Aa3 / stable outlook
+• Moody's Aa3 / stable outlook

-○ Fitch Ratings AA- / stable outlook
+Fitch Ratings AA- / stable outlook

-AM Best A+ / stable outlook
+● AM Best A+ / stable outlook

+10.3%

+2.5%

 Life technical margin

 return on invested assets

+€6.4 bn

 shareholder equity

+€51.5 bn

 balance sheet

 Solid operating cash flows enabling attractive capital return

 - Dividend per share (in EUR)

-- --- Life in-force transaction (in EUR millions)
+- ···· Life in-force transaction (in EUR millions)

-- Of Group operating cash flows (in EUR millions)
+- Group operating cash flows (in EUR millions)

-2021 dividend subject to approval of the 2022 shareholders' Annual General Meeting, pursuant to the decision of the Board of Directors at its meeting of February 23, 2022, to adopt the Group's accounts and consolidated financial statements as of December 31, 2021
+\ 2021 dividend subject to approval of the 2022 shareholders' Annual General Meeting, pursuant to the decision of the Board of Directors at its meeting of February 23, 2022, to adopt the Group's accounts and consolidated financial statements as of December 31, 2021